 That can be compounded by other factors, such as living alone and having a lack of social support.

-Conditions that can't be cured raise your risk of becoming depressed.
+Chronic and disabling medical conditions that may have no cure can raise your risk of becoming depressed.
 These include:

 Trauma such as violence or physical or emotional abuse -- whether it's early in life or more recent -- can trigger depression in people who are biologically vulnerable to it.